We test the year’s best clipless and flat pedal mountain bike shoes from popular brands like Five Ten, Giro, Pearl Izumi, Shimano, and more

 Choosing the best clipless mountain bike shoe can be a challenging task.
 It needs to be comfortable, durable, reasonably priced, and widely available.
 And it has to work well across a wide range of mountain biking disciplines.
 Enter the Pearl Izumi X-Alp Launch SPD mountain bike shoe, which checks all the boxes and more.

 Noteworthy features include a BOA dial for quick and easy adjustments, a lightweight and breathable upper that is cool and dries quickly, and a Vibram outsole that shows little signs of wear even after enduring over a thousand miles of abuse.
 From local XC loops to downhill trails and all-day backcountry missions, we’ve put them through two full seasons of thrashing and have come away thoroughly impressed.
-For these reasons, the Pearl Izumi X-Alp Launch SPD is our top-rated clipless mountain bike shoe at the moment.
+For these reasons, the Pearl Izumi X-Alp Launch SPD is the best all around clipless mountain bike shoe at the moment.

 How it Compares